 - Within an organization having an objective or goal of 15% profitability – and measuring the goal through proxies of efficiency (time and budget) and customer experience (how the customer experiences the end-to-end process).
 Efficiency and quality to the customer can be seen as incompatible, AND they are coherent in what they will achieve.

 - As you are returning to work, you notice that overall productivity increased from working at home, and you see that customer complaints and returns have increased.

 Perhaps a way to think about apory is that it is more than a paradox.
-It is the feeling you get when you are dumbfounded and feel like you are sinking or are unsure how to make sense or a reaction to take at that moment.
+It is the feeling you get when you are dumbfounded and feel like you are sinking or unsure how to make sense or a reaction to take.
 When most of your knowledge, experience, wisdom feels like a swirling tornado of the unknown.

 Apory is not necessarily bad or good – it is, by its definition, a way of putting language into a state of confusion.